-The Board encourages cooperation with local law enforcement and fire authorities and insurance company personnel in planning and carrying out proper security measures to preserve and protect the district's investment in its physical plant.
+The Board encourages cooperation with local law enforcement and fire authorities and insurance company personnel in planning and carrying out proper security measures to

 Buildings constitute one of the greatest capital investments of the district and should be protected.
 Security includes minimizing fire or other safety hazards, reducing the probability of faulty equipment, and keeping records and funds in a safe place.
 Security also includes having available floor plans of buildings and site plans showing campus boundaries and access points.